instedd/active-monitoring/README.md

 To run the tests: `docker exec -it activemonitoring_app_1 mix test`

+To run the JS linter: `docker-compose run webpack yarn lint`

 ## Exposing your containers as *.activemonitoring.dev

 You can use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.activemonitoring.dev` and ngrok at `ngrok.activemonitoring.dev`.